Back to Articles

 Efflorescence (white powder on surface): Salts leach to the surface and crystallize.
 Cause: excess water in concrete or through-pores created by poor curing.
 Solution: proper low water-cement ratio (0.45–0.50) and rigorous 7-day curing prevent efflorescence in most cases.

 The best defense against all these problems is selecting a contractor with proven experience, full licensing and insurance, and a commitment to quality subgrade prep, mix design, placement, and curing.
-Local Concrete's hundreds of 5-star reviews reflect 15 years of consistent execution across Charlotte, Raleigh, Winston-Salem, and Greensboro.
+Local Concrete's hundreds of 5-star reviews reflect consistent execution across Charlotte, Raleigh, Winston-Salem, and Greensboro.

 Frequently asked questions